PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. First audit
-   `_optimize_transposeconv_output_channel1_terminal_transpose_chains` and the
-   immediately preceding `_optimize_transposeconv_output_nhwc_passthrough_chains`:
-   record both production positions, ordered interaction, exact mutation surfaces, public/side-consumer handling, and match counts on the same five short representatives.
-Do not implement until that characterization is recorded.
-3. If the audit identifies a safe semantic boundary, define immutable plan/revalidation/apply contracts for the smallest independent TransposeConv output-layout family.
-Reuse the current graph index, shape/signature, quantization, LayoutState, and boundary primitives.
-Use focused synthetic checks and one short sequential production comparison;
+2. Implement the already-characterized `_optimize_transposeconv_output_channel1_terminal_transpose_chains` as a separate transactional owner.
+Preserve its exact TransposeConv channel-one, at-least-one-Squeeze, terminal graph-output, unary/binary ordering, Squeeze axis, and side-constant contracts; do not merge it into the intermediate- boundary passthrough owner.
+3. Add focused synthetic checks for explicit and implicit Squeeze axes, negative axes, unary/binary operations before Squeeze, scalar and rank-four constants, dynamic signatures where the static channel remains one, public-output preservation, candidate limits, and transactional rejection.
-   do not run a Tier corpus unless explicitly requested.
+   Because all 20 real-model invocations were zero-match, use one short sequential no-op artifact comparison; do not run a Tier corpus unless explicitly requested.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have